-In March 1956, the Tu-104 transported a Soviet delegation to London, causing amazement in the West.
+In March 1956, the Tu-104 delivered a Soviet delegation to London, causing amazement in the West.
 The British newspaper Daily Mail stated: "The civilian and military experts who gathered to look at the Tu-104 were silent for a long time, stunned."

 In 1957, test pilots Yuri Alasheev and Valentin Kovalev set a series of world records on the Tu-104.
 Kovalev's record of 970.821 km/h over a distance of 1000 km was particularly significant.
 This achievement remained unsurpassed for passenger aircraft for many years.